-62 Traditional security models rely heavily on rule-based systems, signature-based detection, and manual intervention as a result, have struggled to keep up with the dynamic and complex nature of cyber threats.
-63 AI-enhanced models address these limitations by adapting to evolving attack vectors and providing 64 proactive defenses (Singh & Chatterjee, 2019).
-For instance, AI-driven tools can analyze vast amounts of 65 log data to identify subtle indicators of compromise that may elude conventional systems.
-AI-augmented 66 security models excel at processing vast volumes of data in real-time, detect subtle patterns, and learn 67 from new threat scenarios.
-These capabilities make them particularly suitable for modern software 68 development environments, which are characterized by agile methodologies, rapid release cycles, and 69 increasingly complex architectures such as microservices and cloud-native applications (Patel et al., 70 2020). the significance of this research lies in its potential to transform software security practices by 71 72 embedding intelligent, adaptive, and scalable defense mechanisms into the development process.
-By 73 addressing both current and emerging challenges, this approach will also advance the state-of-the-art cybersecurity research and ensure the sustainable and secure evolution of software engineering.
-74
+Traditional security models rely heavily on rule-based systems, signature-based detection, and manual intervention as a result, they have struggled to keep up with the dynamic and complex nature of cyber threats.
+AI-enhanced models address these limitations by adapting to evolving attack vectors and providing proactive defenses [20].
+For instance, AI-driven tools can analyze vast amounts of log data to identify subtle indicators of compromise that may elude conventional systems.
+AI-augmented security models excel at processing vast volumes of data in real-time, detecting subtle patterns, and learn from new threat scenarios.
+These capabilities make them particularly suitable for modern software development environments, which are characterized by agile methodologies, rapid release cycles, and increasingly complex architectures such as microservices and cloud-native applications [14].
+The significance of this research lies in its potential to transform software security practices by embedding intelligent, adaptive, and scalable defense mechanisms into the development process.
+By addressing both current and emerging challenges, this approach will also advance the state-of-the-art cybersecurity research and ensure the sustainable and secure evolution of software engineering.